+My brother (and longtime canoe partner) and I are heading back to northwestern Ontario’s Wabakimi area!
 The heart of this canoe trippers’ boreal dreamscape is Wabakimi Provincial Park, next to Polar Bear Park the largest in Ontario.
-It sees a hundredth (if that!) of the canoe traffic than easier to access parks like Quetico and Algonquin do.
+It sees a hundredth (if that!) of the canoe traffic that easier-to-access parks like Quetico and Algonquin do.

-This will be our fifth visit to the park over the past decade.
-This time our route will take us from the Ogoki River headwaters in Endogoki Lake down to the Ogoki Reservoir, the artificial lake created as a result of the completion in 1942 of a massive dam at Waboose Falls that stopped the water from following its natural course to James Bay.
-What the dam did was divert 99% of the Ogoki’s flow south to the Litle Jackfish River into the Great Lakes system.
+The park stretches as far east as the western end of the Reservoir, the artificial lake created as a result of the completion in 1942 of a massive dam at Waboose Falls that stopped the water from following its natural course down to the confluence with the Albany River.
+What the dam did was divert 99% of the Ogoki’s flow south across the Height of Land to what became the Litle Jackfish River and on to Lake Nipigon and the Great Lakes system.

 The weather for the rest of August looks to be excellent for the most part.
 Here is the Weather Network’s most recent 14-day forecast.
 We’ll take it!

-Parts of the Ogoki we have already done on other trips – the stretch from Tew Lake to Whitewater Lake.
+Parts of the Ogoki we have already done on other trips – e.g. the stretch from Tew Lake to Whitewater Lake.
 Other parts will be new and could be challenging depending on water levels.
 Sunny wind-free days – or days with the wind blowing in the direction we’re headed – would be nice!